-Maria studied music, composition, flute performance and education for the primary age range (BA(Ed)(Hons) at Christ Church College Canterbury, University of Kent.
+Maria studied music, composition, flute performance and education for the primary age range, gainig a BA(Ed)(Hons) from Christ Church College Canterbury, University of Kent.

-She subsequently studied for a MA in Music Education at the Institute of Education, University of London.
+She subsequently successfully studied for a MA in Music Education at the Institute of Education, University of London.
 Maria now focuses full-time on music composition and research, continuing her postgraduate studies with the Open University and studying composition privately.

-Maria’s teaching experience is varied and extensive; she has 25 years experience as a qualified teacher, music leader and Advanced Skills Teacher, teaching in primary schools in Surrey and Hertfordshire, of which 9 years were spent as an Advanced Skills Teacher for Music and English and 3 years as a Headteacher of a small primary school.
+Maria’s teaching experience is varied and extensive; she has 25 years experience as a qualified teacher, music leader and Advanced Skills Teacher in primary schools, of which 9 years were spent as an Advanced Skills Teacher for Music and English and 3 years as a Headteacher of a small primary school.

-Maria’s research interests are: Musical meaning, perception and ways of knowing; The influences that Edward Elgar himself perceived on his own compositions and an early reception history of his work.
+Maria’s research interests are: original compositon, musical meaning, perception and ways of knowing and the influences that Edward Elgar himself perceived on his own compositions and an early reception history of his work.

-Over the past twenty five years, Maria has created music resources and composed for children, students and adult ensembles.
+Currently, Maria creats music resources, writes children's music books and composes for children, students and adult ensembles.

 For further information please contact: email@example.com